Myths of the design system

-as a new swimmer, i would spend all my time fretting over little details, like, “how do i perfect the angle at which my fingers hit the water?”. i’d run drills, repeat movements, and focus intently on that single movement. once that got a bit better, i’d move on to focusing on my breathing, or neck, or legs or hips, and so on. now that several of these movements have been ‘streamlined’, and i can swim a kilometre effortlessly, what should i do? should i finish swimming in lesser time and go home?
+as a new swimmer, i spend all my time fretting over little details, like, “how do i perfect the angle at which my fingers hit the water?”. i run drills, repeat movements, and focus intently on that single movement. once that movement gets ‘streamlined’, however, what should i to do? should i finish swimming in lesser time and go home? should i swim more laps, without doing anything different at all? unlikely. i’d move on to focusing on my breathing, or neck, or legs or hips, and so on.

 by ‘streamlining’ some movements within the industrial process, design systems can help ‘save time’ on specific tasks. with that excess time, however, most designers will get drafted to execute larger volumes of the same work, or get promoted to manage a team designing larger chunks of the same project. some designers, however, may use this time to shift perspectives on the problem itself.